pawelkleczek/cbh/Ticket_Breakdown.md

 - The `custom_id` field is successfully populated for each shift based on the Agent assigned to that shift

 Estimated time/effort: 2-3 hours

+### Task 3: Update Report Generation Function

+Summary: This task will update the `generateReport` function to use the custom ID of the Agent instead of the internal database ID in the reports generated for Facilities.

+Details:

+- Update the `generateReport` function to use the `custom_id` field instead of the internal database ID for the Agent assigned to each shift
+- Display the `custom_id` field on the generated report

+Acceptance Criteria:

+- The `generateReport` function is updated to use the `custom_id` field instead of the internal database ID for the Agent assigned to each shift
+- The `custom_id` is successfully displayed on the generated report

+Estimated time/effort: 2-3 hours